Gina Higginbottom: Career

 From 2007 to 2015 Higginbottom held a Tier II Canada Research Chair in Ethnicity and Health at the University of Alberta.
 She is the first woman of BME origin to hold a Canada Research Chair.

 Higginbottom was appointed in 2015 as the Mary Seacole Professor of Ethnicity and Community Health at the University of Nottingham.
 As of 2019, she is now Emeritus Professor.
 She was ethnicity and health advisor, co-author of the critical research study on the Apgar score and other neonatal tests and infants with darker skin which challenged existing approaches to neonatal assessment.

 She is Co-Convener of International Collaboration for Community Health Nursing Research (ICCHNR), a charity and professional organisation.
 She is also a member of the Chief Nurse for England's Black Minority Ethnic Advisory Group.
-In 2019 she became a vice-president of the Community Practitioners’ and Health Visitors’ Association (CPHVA), a professional organisation and trade union for nurses, together with Sara Rowbotham.
+2019 - 2025 she was vice-president of the Community Practitioners’ and Health Visitors’ Association (CPHVA), a professional organisation and trade union for nurses, together with Sara Rowbotham.